Short Right Leg Syndrome Assessment - Three Cardinal Signs

 Symptomatically there are common patterns to SRLS.
 Some subjects show the signs but have no acute symptoms and manage fine with exercise, stretching and therapy to maintain flexibility through the pelvis and spine.
 Other subjects can be crippled and their life a misery.
 The symptoms are potentially wide ranging.
 Sub-acute symptoms reflect the common pattern.
 Acute symptoms manifest within the common pattern owing to postural and gait habits, loading or prior injury.
 Naturally, it cannot be assumed the cause is SRLS without confirming the anatomical asymmetry actually exists.
 In any event, clients will not believe you unless you can show and demonstrate it to them.
-This is an outline of one aspect of the assessment protocol for Short Right Leg Syndrome highlighting the use of Three Cardinal Signs.

 Three Cardinal Signs

-In some instances, subjects exhibit symptoms resulting from a structural Leg Length Discrepancy so small it is difficult to detect by simple examination without the use of X-Ray equipment.
+In some instances, subjects exhibit symptoms resulting from a structural Leg Length Discrepancy that is so small it is difficult to detect by simple examination without the use of X-Ray equipment.
 However, the effect a LLD has on the body is amplified generating Cardinal Signs that are easy to detect by palpation.
 In practice, I use these Cardinal Signs to confirm the possibility a short leg is contributing to presenting symptoms before attempting a leg length assessment.
 The Three Cardinal Signs of SRLS are:

 I. Anterior rotation of the left hip.
 That is, in a standing position the ASIS will be lower than the Iliac Crest as the hip rotates in the Sagittal Plane about the centre of rotation at the SIJ.
 The side of the short leg will typically be level.

 II.
 Rigidity at the right hip from the QL's in the lower lumbar region through to the adductors in the groin.
 Tightening and tenderness often evident in the right QL's due to the right leaning pelvic tilt causing mild right sided disk bulging through the lumbar region.
 The SIJ can be stuck and manipulative therapists will attempt to mobilise the joint.
 ROM through the Femoro-Acetabular joint of the short leg will be limited…most noticeable in lateral rotation.
-Tractioning legs from the feet reveals free movement through the joint on the side of the long left leg and a rigidity and woodenness at the hip of the short right leg.
+Tractioning legs from the ankles reveals free movement through the joint on the side of the long left leg and a rigidity and woodenness at the hip of the short right leg.